-The Greater Grand Canyon Watershed is a natural wonder that embraces one of America’s most spectacular landscapes—the Grand Canyon.
+The Grand Canyon is a natural wonder and one of America’s most spectacular landscapes.

-Stretching across hundreds of thousands of acres of the “Arizona Strip” and on land both north and south of the Grand Canyon, this area is one of the wildest and most ecologically significant regions in the West.
+Stretching across hundreds of thousands of acres of the “Arizona Strip,” this area is one of the wildest and most ecologically significant regions in the West.